Skip to content

 1–2mSv Dose Table

-StratX reports utilize Hounsfield units to measure fissure completeness, destruction scores, and lobar volumes.
+The data presented in the StratX Report is based on Hounsfield units to measure fissure completeness, destruction scores, and lobar volumes.
 The quality of the uploaded CT images directly influences the Hounsfield unit of measurement.
 Below are examples of reasons why images will be rejected:

 Motion Artifact Scan Rejection